temporalio/documentation/docs/java/how-to-send-a-query-to-a-workflow-in-java.md

         .setWorkflowId(WORKFLOW_ID)
         .setTaskQueue(TASK_QUEUE).build();

-    // Create the workflow client stub.
+    // Create the Temporal client stub.
 It is used to start our workflow execution.
     GreetingWorkflow workflow = client.newWorkflowStub(GreetingWorkflow.class, workflowOptions);

     // Start our workflow asynchronously to not use another thread to query.